 The development and research into new materials led, over recent decades, to a widespread use of composite fiber-reinforced materials in the world of civil construction, including fiberglass materials (GFRP).
-The properties of these materials - cannot be subjected to corrosion, not being conductive, and easily to demolish in spite of the use of steel elements - favoured their use particularly in underground works, where aggressive environments or stray currents should prevail.
-This paper explains the use of GFRP elements in the field of tunnels construction with TBM tunnelling.
-In this context, the use of GFRP bars and nets could replace totally the conventional steel reinforcement or constitute strengthening components to overlap steel armature.
+The properties of these materials - cannot be subjected to corrosion, not being conductive, and easily to be demolished in comparison with steel elements - favoured their use particularly in underground works, where aggressive environments or stray currents could prevail.

-The availability of new Codes and Standards (ACI440, CNR DT203) gives the Designers and Stakeholders detailed guidelines for the design and construction of structural concrete reinforced with FRP bars, so the use of these materials are today of common practise.
+The availability of new Codes and Standards (ACI440, CNR DT203) gives the Designers and Stakeholders detailed guidelines for the design and construction of structural concrete reinforced with GFRP bars, so the use of these materials is today of common practise.
 Experimental programs, by full scale tests and monitoring tests, i.e. Meda et al. (2014), have been performed in order to check structural behaviour in Serviceability and Ultimate Loads Conditions.
 All these data and information support technical applications, especially in environmental conditions where the steel reinforcement is not suitable.
-In these special context the higher cost of fibreglass material can be easily balanced considering the overall costs related to the maintenance during the construction life period.
+In these special contexts the higher cost of fibreglass material can be easily balanced considering the overall costs related to the maintenance during the construction life period.

-This paper presents the up-today situation about the use of GFRP elements in TBM tunnelling, highlighting the application in which the use of fibreglass bars and nets could be very useful and advantageous, in spite of their costs.
+This paper presents the up-today use of GFRP elements in TBM tunnelling, highlighting the application in which the use of fibreglass bars and nets could be very useful and advantageous, in spite of their costs, and replace totally the conventional steel reinforcement or constitute strengthening components to overlap steel armature.
 GFR properties and technical specifications will be described in detail in order to focus the most interesting applications.
 A brief summary of design rules, for dimensioning and static verifications will be illustrated too.
-Finally some experimental data will be presented.
+Some experimental data will be finally presented, specially referred to different reinforcement cage types.